hitoshi-watase/sercrod/docs/reference/directives/attribute-href.md

 #### Notes

 - :href is a colon style attribute binding that targets the href attribute and shares the same mechanics as :src, :action, :formaction, and xlink:href.
-- The expression result is treated as read only from the perspective of Nablla.
+- The expression result is treated as read only from the perspective of Sercrod.
 It is never written back into data.
 - Falsy values of false, null, or undefined remove the attribute, while other values are stringified and written.
 - The final URL passes through the url filter before being assigned, which allows applications to plug in custom validation or rewriting logic at startup.
 - If cleanup.handlers is enabled, the original :href attribute will not appear in the rendered HTML, only the concrete href attribute remains.